alpinezx/linux-aio-toolkit/README.md

 ## Prerequisites

-- A fresh Ubuntu or Debian VPS (tested on Ubuntu 24.04 LTS; should work on other Debian-based distros, but paths/behavior may differ slightly — see the compatibility notice above)
+- A fresh Ubuntu or Debian VPS (tested on Ubuntu Server 24.04 LTS; should work on other Debian-based distros, but paths/behavior may differ slightly — see the compatibility notice above)
 - Root access, or a sudo-capable user

 ## Quick start